 Psoriasis is a chronic autoimmune condition that affects the skin, scalp, nails, and sometimes the joints (a form called psoriatic arthritis).
-Psoriasis causes new skin cells to grow on the surface of the skin.
-The cells form grey, itchy patches that can be painful, as well as crack and bleed.
-Although it’s a chronic condition, the symptoms aren’t always apparent.
-They can heal for varying periods of time, and also change in size, thickness, and location.
+Psoriasis causes new skin cells to grow on the surface of the skin at a faster rate.
+The cells form grey, itchy patches that can be painful, crack, and bleed.
+It’s a chronic condition, but symptoms aren’t always apparent.
+The patches can heal for a time, or change in size, thickness, and location.

-Psoriasis is caused the immune system attacking itself, but why it does so is unclear.
-Flares can be triggered by many causes, such as sunburn, viral infections, stress, or excess alcohol consumption (more than one drink a day for women, two for men).
+Psoriasis is caused when the immune system attacks itself, but why this happens is unclear.
+Flares can be triggered by sunburn, viral infections, stress, or excess alcohol consumption (more than one drink per day for women, two for men).
 People with a family history of psoriasis are more likely to have the condition.
-Smoking and being overweight can make psoriasis worse.
+Stress, smoking, and being overweight can make psoriasis worse.

-There’s no cure for psoriasis, and it can be difficult to find the combination of treatments that works best for a specific individual.
-Those frustrations can lead to depression, anxiety, and loss of daily productivity and enjoyment.
+There’s no cure for psoriasis.
+It can be difficult to find the combination of treatments that works best for you, which may cause depression, anxiety, and loss of daily productivity and enjoyment.

-Medicines for psoriasis aim to interrupt the immune system’s malfunction.
-Some also reduce inflammation and stop the growth of excess cells.
-Because pain, itching, and inflammation are such obvious symptoms and so uncomfortable, many people with psoriasis seek out over-the-counter solutions that soothe the skin, like moisturizers.
-It’s important to remember that there’s still no cure for psoriasis, though symptoms can be treated.
+Medicines for psoriasis aim to stop immune system malfunction.
+Some medicines reduce inflammation and stop the excess growth of cells.
+Many people with psoriasis seek over-the-counter treatments like moisturizers to soothe skin pain, itching, and inflammation.
+It’s important to remember there’s no cure for psoriasis, but you can treat symptoms.

 Argan oil is pressed from the seeds of the Argania spinosa tree of western North Africa.
-It has been used by cultures of that region for thousands of years, both as a cooking tool and for cosmetic purposes.
-Praised for its ability to add healthy shine to hair and skin, it’s the most expensive edible oil in the world.
+Cultures of that region have used argan oil for thousands of years, both in cooking and for cosmetic purposes.
+It is praised for its ability to add healthy shine to hair and skin.
+It’s also the

-Since psoriasis outbreaks cause the skin to feel dry and brittle, argan oil’s hydrating effects could mean it is one way to help skin feel better.
-Vitamin E is essential for healthy skin, while squalene is used as a lubricant and moisturizer in cosmetics.
-But argan oil is just one of many oils containing those ingredients; olive oil, for example, is another good source of vitamin E and squalene.
-That suggests that vegetable oils less expensive than argan oil may provide just as much comfort to painful skin.
+Argan oil is just one of many oils containing those ingredients.
+Olive oil, for example, is another good source of vitamin E and squalene.
+This suggests that vegetable oils that are less expensive than argan oil may also provide comfort to painful skin.

-As you work with your medical team to control psoriasis flare-ups, talk to your doctor about topical over-the-counter treatments.
-He or she may suggest corticosteroid creams.
-These can relieve redness, dry skin, and irritation.
-Hypoallergenic moisturizers can help your skin feel calmer.
-If you’re drinking more than is healthy, cutting back on alcohol could reduce your psoriasis symptoms.
-Most importantly, don’t give up hope, and keep working to find the right solutions for you.
+As you work with your doctor to control psoriasis flare-ups, mention topical over-the-counter treatments.
+Your doctor may suggest corticosteroid creams.
+These products can relieve redness, dry skin, and irritation.
+Also, hypoallergenic moisturizers can help calm your skin.